A guide to non-standard files outside the standard Foreign and Commonwealth Office corporate file plan.

 1. Prioritisation of the non-standard records for release

-We have divided the non-standard material into four categories as a first step towards planning the release of these records: High, Medium and Low priority categories and a separate category for the Hong Kong records.
+We have divided the non-standard material into 4 categories in order to plan the release of these records: High, Medium and Low priority categories and a separate category for the Hong Kong records.
 This prioritisation has taken into account feedback from academics at the first FCO Records Day in May 2013, Freedom of Information requests received by the FCO for non-standard records and our own assessment that certain topics are of obvious public interest and have a wide audience (such as the two World Wars and colonial history).
 We have also treated records which supplement an existing records series at TNA (such as the Control Commission for Germany) or which complement TNA record series thematically as high priority because they add to the historical narrative provided by the records already at TNA.
 We have placed the Hong Kong records in a separate category because there are specific challenges relating to this set of records, including the large volume and the format (chiefly microform).

 Our release plans and the specific order of release of non-standard records will continue to be informed by close liaison with a range of stakeholders, including the FCO’s team of historians, the Independent Reviewer for non-standard material (Professor Badger), subject-matter experts, the wider academic community and The National Archives.
 The FCO also submits details to TNA’s Records Decision Panel of any non-standard record series which will constitute a new record series at TNA.
 For those records selected for permanent preservation we will propose transfer to a permanent archive (usually TNA itself).
 TNA Records Decision Panel will review FCO’s proposals and publish its decisions on the TNA website.